Myth #1: Lightning will more likely strike a metal roof

 Myth #6: You can’t put metal over other roofing

 Actually, metal roofs are regularly installed over other roofing materials.
 Building codes will prevail but there are many cases where the metal roof is the third roof covering on a structure.
 Because metal is so light it is rarely a concern for weight.
-We think installing a metal roof over built-up, composition or three tab, tar and gravel, or roofs of this nature is a very appropriate use of metal roofing.
+We think installing a metal roof over to buy tramadol online us built-up, composition or three tab, tar and gravel, or roofs of this nature is a very appropriate use of metal roofing.
 We will not install a metal roof over wood shakes or shingles as we believe this is a very inappropriate installation method.
 Wood roofing materials should be removed prior to the installation of a lifetime roofing product.

 Myth #7: Metal roofing won’t last longer than the more conventional types of roofing